CERA

 Treatment

-There is currently no cure for uveitis.
-However, it’s possible to control it until it goes into remission.
+There is currently no cure for auto-immune uveitis.
+However, it’s possible to control it with treatments until it goes into remission.

 You can manage uveitis with medications that reduce inflammation or suppress your immune response.
 These come in the form of eye drops, pills or injections.

-Treatment aims to reduce inflammation and pain, prevent tissue damage and save sight.
+Treatment aims to reduce inflammation and pain, prevent eye damage and save sight.

 Can it be prevented?